 6. Relationships are everything

-Since my blog is written for Millennials, I’ve developed a network of inspiring 20-somethings who do wonderful work on their own blogs and platforms — dynamic movers and shakers like Paul Angone, Erin Lowry, Rebecca Fraser-Thill and Chelsea Krost.
-We rely on each other for advice, resources and encouragement.
-We all realize the more we pay it forward, the more it comes back.
+My blog is crafted for Millennials, so I’ve built a network of empowering twenty-somethings who create remarkable work on their blogs and platforms – inspiring individuals like Paul Angone, Erin Lowry, Rebecca Fraser-Thill, and Chelsea Krost.
+We depend on each other for advice, resources, and support.
+We understand that the more we help one another out with our craft or projects, the more beneficial it will be to us in turn.

 7. Every blogging skill is transferable